 Because when you understand the buyer journey, you understand customer behavior—allowing you to broaden your reach, generate quality leads and close more deals.

 The buyer journey is how buyers get from problem to purchase.

 The buyer journey encompasses every action a buyer takes before making a purchasing decision and is comprised of three stages: awareness, consideration and preference.

 In other words, it’s how your customers get from “Do I have a need?” to “Yes I do, now what?” to “I need [your product/service].”

 In the awareness stage, your customers know they have a problem.
 While they have identified the symptoms, they haven’t yet identified the cause.

 In the consideration phase, this vague knowledge becomes a clearly defined need and they begin looking for potential solutions.

 Buyers in the preference stage are ready to make a purchase having identified a solution—your product or service!

-Give buyers the content they need, when they need it with the buyer journey.
+Give buyers the content they need, when they need it

 Your customers are out there actively searching for products and services that solve their problem.
 It’s your job to provide them the answers they’re looking for.